Ethical Guideline for Journal Publication

-The editor of Jurnal Dinamika Pertanian is responsible for deciding which of the articles submitted to this peer-reviewed journal should be published.
-Validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editor may confer with other editors or reviewers in making this decision.
+The editor of J-SHMIC is responsible for deciding which of the articles submitted to the journal should be published.
+The validation of the work in question and its importance to researchers and readers must always drive such decisions.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.

 Contribution to Editorial Decisions